alvicstep/kintwin/layouts/readme.md

 ## Custom Layout
-Contoured Kinesis keyboards belong to a relatively small group of keyboards that utilize thumb clusters.
+Kinesis Contoured family of keyboards belong to a relatively small group of keyboards that utilize thumb clusters.
 The keycap profiles of thumb cluster keys make it easy to press multiple keys simultaneously by a thumb finger.
 Co-locating CTRL, SHIFT and KEYPAD modifiers in the thumb cluster gives truly unique capabilities to these keyboards.

 ### Software Developer Layout
 The **soft_dev** layout is optimized for software development on a Windows machine.
-It is a result of many years of daily usage, keeping what works and removing what does not.
+It is a result of many years of daily usage.
+It is a great starting point for your own design.
-Even if it might not be exactly what you are looking for, some of the ideas described below could be useful when designing a new layout.

 #### Layout Features
 - 3 layers: default layer, keypad layer, numpad layer
-- keypad layer allows for 2 finger operation (using the same hand) using **arrow** keys together with
+- keypad layer allows for 2 finger operation using **arrow** keys together with
     - **CTRL** and/or **SHIFT** modifiers OR
     - **HOME/END** keys OR
     - **PAGEUP/PAGEDOWN** keys.